A categorification of cyclotomic rings: Introduction

 \subsection{Summary of contents}

 We now briefly describe the structure of the paper and summarize the contents of each section.

 In Section \ref{stablesect}, we review the construction of stable module categories in the particular case of finite-dimensional Hopf algebras.
-The Frobenius structure and the existence of an inner hom space allows one to have an explicit identification of morphism spaces in the stable module categories.
+The Frobenius structure and the existence of an inner hom space allows an explicit identification of morphism spaces in the stable module categories.

 In Section \ref{sec-Hn}, we introduce the main object of study, a finite-dimensional braided Hopf algebra $H_n$, depending on a given natural number $n$.
 The category $\lmod{H_n}$ has a tensor product depending on a certain root of unity $q$.
 The braided Hopf algebra $H_n$ is primitively generated by certain commuting $p_k$-differentials $\d_k$, for $k=1,\ldots, t$.
 Using the Radford--Majid biproduct (or \emph{bosonization}, see \cites{Rad, Maj1}) of the differentials by the group algebra of a finite cyclic group, one obtains a related Hopf algebra, for which graded $H_n$-modules correspond to rational graded modules.
 We also point out that $\lmod{H_n}$ has the structure of a spherical monoidal category in the sense of Barrett-Westbury \cite{BW}.